Here is a list of Festivals of Uttarakhand which the people in full zeal celebrate:

 3. Bhitauli and Harela

 Among the people of Uttarakhand, every season has some festivals, and each festival is celebrated appropriately.
 Harela is a festival that marks the beginning of the rainy season or monsoon.
 The people belonging to the Kumaon community celebrate this festival during the month of Shravana, i.e., July-August.
 Mythologically, this festival commemorates the wedding of Lord Shiva and Parvati.
 People make small idols or dikars of gods like Maheshwar, Ganesh.

 5. Makar Sankranti

 Makar Sankranti is a famous festival celebrated in many states of India.
 For the people of Uttarakhand, this festival marks the change of season.
 As per the Hindu religious texts, Makar Sankranti marks the day of Uttarayani, i.e., the sun has entered the zodiacal sign of 'makar' (Capricorn) from 'kark' (cancer) and has thus started moving towards the north.
 On this day, people worship the sun at sunrise and bathe in the river waters.
 The locals prepare Khichdi and til ke laddoo.
 The popular fair of Uttarayani also takes place during this time.

-6. Kale Kauva or Ghughutia
+6. Kale Kauva or Ghughutiya

 7. Phool Dei